Scam Detector Docs

 Independent on the type of transaction data that will be used to match Forta's threat intelligence, specific matching logic need to be applied to obtain all relevant transactions based on the threat category observed as outlined below:

-Ice phishing involves a user issuing an approval, approvaForAll, increaseApproval or permit transaction.
+Ice phishing involves a user issuing an approval, approvalForAll, increaseApproval or permit transaction.
 The to address is a benign token contract, but approval is granted to the scammer address specified in the input data of the transaction.
 As such, the input data or corresponding emitted events for approvals, approval for all and permit transactions need to be parse and the spender value ought to be matched against Forta’s threat intelligence.

-Fraudulent seaport orders are challenging to match against the Forta’s threat intelligence as the order is merely signed by a user, collected through web2 infrastructure (such as a web site) and then submitted by the scammer on the user’s behalf.
+Fraudulent NFT orders are challenging to match against the Forta’s threat intelligence as the order is merely signed by a user, collected through web2 infrastructure (such as a web site) and then submitted by the scammer on the user’s behalf.
 The order itself does not include the scammer address.

 However, the order gets executed by the scammer, so matching the from field will match those transactions.
 Once executed, the seaport protocol will transfer the digital assets to the scammer (which could be a different address from the invoking EOA) and matching emitted events for transfers would yield all relevant transactions.